 Security Measure #3 – Make Sure That Your Username Is Not “Admin”

-Security Measure #4 – Change Your Password
+Security Measure #4 – Choose Strong Passwords

 (WordPress WP Config file)

-In order to protect your WordPress site from being attacked and even being used as part of a bot net, therefore, you must prevent your wp-config.php file from being easily accessed.
+In order to protect your WordPress site from being attacked and even being used as part of a bot net, therefore, you must prevent your wp-config.php file from being accessed.
 This requires knowing how to edit database information, move files around in your server and changing access permissions.

 Security Measure #9 – Protect Your WordPress Uploads Directory

-Security Measure #10 – Install Security Plugins
+Security Measure #10 – Use Security Plugins

-Blog Defender Security Product Suite
+Blog Defender Security Product Suite For WordPress Web Sites

 Owners of websites based on WordPress CMS must improve at least basic security settings and implement best practices such as the use of robust passwords and the accurate management of “admin” accounts.